 If you want to see what happens to your paper if you don’t seal it before putting it in resin, take a sample of the paper and run it under water.
 What you see is what you’ll get when you put it in resin.

-Here is an example: you can see the wet part (bottom) vs. the dry part (top).
-I liked the damp paper because it became darker and more transparent – it works for me!
+Here is an example.
+You can see the wet part (bottom) vs. the dry part (top).
+I liked the damp paper because it became darker and more transparent.

 I used my paper cutter to cut the piece to size the paper to the mold.
 Scissors would do as well.